cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/211_Methods.md

 ### Local and External Parameter Names for Methods

-Function parameters can have both a local name (for use within the function’s body) and an external name (for use when calling the function), as described in [External Parameter Names].
+Function parameters can have both a local name (for use within the function’s body) and an external name (for use when calling the function), as described in [External Parameter Names](206_Functions.html#external-parameter-names "External Parameter Names").
 The same is true for method parameters, because methods are just functions that are associated with a type.
 However, the default behavior of local names and external names is different for functions and methods.

 Methods in Swift are very similar to their counterparts in Objective-C. As in Objective-C, the name of a method in Swift typically refers to the method’s first parameter using a preposition such as `with`, `for`, or `by`, as seen in the `incrementBy` method from the preceding `Counter` class example.
 The use of a preposition enables the method to be read as a sentence when it is called.
 Swift makes this established method naming convention easy to write by using a different default approach for method parameters than it uses for function parameters.